wmurphy8291/wmurphy8291/README.md

 - 👋 Hi, I’m futuredude
-- 👀 I’m interested in the future
+- 👀 Program Manager (STEM) and Futurist
-- 🌱 I’m currently learning futuristic things
+- 🌱 Antiwar Veteran, Socialist, Global Democracy
-- 💞️ I’m looking to collaborate on building a better future
+- 💞️ There is a single light of science, and to brighten it anywhere is to brighten it everywhere
-- 📫 How to reach me @futuredude
+- 📫 Reach me on Twitter @futuredude

 <!---
 wmurphy8291/wmurphy8291 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.